Zeta Markup Language (ZML)

 Objects

-Objects tell ZML were to show content on a page.
-Objects and variable names are denoted by double curly braces: {{
+Objects tell ZML where to show content on a page.
+Objects and variable names are denoted by double curly braces: {{ and }}.
+This is how user properties can be populated within the content to perform basic personalization.

 Input